 Scenarios of use, support human-centered HIT system design and assessment.
 Scenarios describe user goals related to a specific context of use, and how the user’s interactions with the HIT system support those goals.
-A scenario can describe user interactions with current ‘As-Is’ HIT system or a proposed ‘To-be’ systematic.
+A scenario can describe user interactions with the current ‘As-Is’ HIT system or a proposed ‘To-be’ systematic.
 Although both types of scenarios have utilized for various human-centered activities in the development lifecycle, the To-Be scenario is necessary for human-centered assessment (such as a usability test).

 The UX Guide Scenario Library contains current state scenarios.
 These scenarios describe common patient care situations (including those unique to VA) that VA clinicians have used to elaborate their goals, their interactions with HIT systems, and even contextual factors that could impact system design.
-Current state scenarios can help jump-start some early human-centered design activities, as well as enable rapid creation of proposed To-Be scenarios.
+Current state scenarios can help jump-start some early human-centered design activities, as well as enable the rapid creation of proposed To-Be scenarios.

 Methods for Human-Centered Design

 The UX Guide Methods Library will provide descriptions of the various types of methods used in human-centered design and assessment of HIT systems.
 For methods that can be carried out without a trained expert, the UX Guide will provide practical guidance and tools.

-User personas are realistic representations of intended users of a HIT system.
+User personas are realistic representations of intended users of an HIT system.
 A set of personas helps the project team consider the unique characteristics of users during HIT design and assessment.
 Although fictional, personas should be evidence-based in order to accurately describe user types.

 Clinician personas typically represent a specific role within a clinical domain.
-These personas should include goals and common tasks, and they may describe some of the day-to-day interactions with patients, colleagues, and the heath IT system.
+These personas should include goals and common tasks, and they may describe some of the day-to-day interactions with patients, colleagues, and the health IT system.
 Veteran and caregiver personas often combine important user characteristics that could impact interactions with HIT systems.
 These characteristics may include specific patient conditions (PTSD, diabetes), technology preferences (mobile devices, phone calls), and attitudes about health and healthcare.
 Personas in the UX Guide Persona Library can help project teams rapidly orient to their intended users.

 Usability Principles for Health IT Systems